 Most people will be familiar with the occasional mild headache.
 But for sufferers of more severe migraines or cluster headaches they can be severe and life altering.
-And with a wide range of possible treatments, but no guaranteed cures, it’s not surprising more and more people are looking at CBD for migraines and cluster headaches.
+And with a wide range of possible treatments, but no guaranteed cures, it’s not surprising more and more people are looking at CBD for a chronic migraine and cluster headaches.

 Migraines are common, affecting roughly 1 in 5 women and 1 in 15 men in the UK.
 Cluster headaches are thankfully rarer, and tend to occur more for men, in their 30s and 40s.